MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 The deployment provisions one Azure Key Vault per region in the application landing zone subscription.
 The application team should be aware of the [Azure Key Vault limits](/azure/azure-resource-manager/management/azure-subscription-service-limits).
 The application must be designed within the [Azure Key Vault transaction limits](/azure/key-vault/general/overview-throttling) so that overwhelming requests can be throttled during rotation.

 The application team depends on the centralized platform team for procurement and renewal of certificates.
 After that, rotation is the responsibility of the application team.
 The application should implement automated key and certificate rotation.
-The implementation is for this architecture is described in [Keys, secrets, and certification rotation](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-operationskeysecretcertificate-rotations).
+An example implementation is described in [Keys, secrets, and certification rotation](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-operationskeysecretcertificate-rotations).

 ## Integration with the platform-provided policies